davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 During the relationship extraction process, we linked the political personalities involved with their Wikidata identifier [(Malyshev et al., 2018) ](https://iccl.inf.tu-dresden.de/w/images/5/5a/Malyshev-et-al-Wikidata-SPARQL-ISWC-2018.pdf){:target="_blank"}[^1], thus enriching the relationship with information associated with the personality (e.g. political affiliation, public offices held, legislatures, family relationships, etc.).

-All the relationships extracted are represented in the form of semantic triples following the Resource Description Framework (RDF) standard [@schreiber2014primer].
+All the relationships extracted are represented in the form of semantic triples following the Resource Description Framework (RDF) standard [(Schreiber & Raimond, 2014) ](#){:target="_blank"}[^3].
 The political personalities involved, represented by their Wikidata identifier, are linked through a relationship of opposition or support represented by the news item that supports the relationship.
-This structure thus gives rise to a semantic graph, making it possible to formulate SPARQL queries [@2013sparql] involving the Wikidata information associated with each personality and the relationships extracted from the news headlines, for example:
+This structure thus gives rise to a semantic graph, making it possible to formulate SPARQL queries [(Prud’hommeaux et al., 2013) ](http://www.w3.org/TR/sparql11-query){:target="_blank"}[^4] involving the Wikidata information associated with each personality and the relationships extracted from the news headlines, for example:

 - List all the news items where personality X opposes personality Y